webda2l/symfony-docs/messenger.rst

     Exchange flags

 ``exchange[name]``
-    Name of the exchange, an empty string can be used to use the default exchange
+    Name of the exchange.
+Use an empty string to use the default exchange.

 ``exchange[type]`` (default: ``fanout``)
     Type of exchange